France has been on lockdown for a month and a half now. How are you making use of your time in quarantine?

 I’m fine-tuning my kitchen garden, because I’d like to open an environmentally responsible restaurant in Saint-Morillon, to the south of Bordeaux.
 The goal is to source 100% of the fruits and vegetables from this garden.
 I’m starting off with a completely vacant hectare of land.
 I already had the plans for the layout of the garden in place, but I have used my time in isolation to take an online course in permaculture.
 As the works at the restaurant have obviously been delayed due to the crisis, I’m putting together an association of small farmers to sell my vegetables.
 I’m also hoping to launch a mobile bread truck.
 The lockdown is also an opportunity to reinvent oneself.

 We hear a lot about permaculture nowadays.
-Can you explain to us in brief how it works?
+Can you explain to us briefly how it works?

 Permaculture is a cultivation technique which works in alignment with the fundamental principles of nature.
 For example, we know that nature abhors a vacuum.
 All my plants are sown in straw beds, which help reduce weeds, improve soil exchange capacity, attract beneficial insects and create a favourable ecosystem.
 As for the plants themselves, I’ve taken inspiration from forests, which grow in layers: the trees at the top, shrubs and ferns below, and mushrooms right at the bottom.
 In our kitchen garden, heads of lettuce will grow under tomatoes, red berries will push under kiwi plants and vines, all under the shadow of fruit trees… In all, 300 kinds of fruits and vegetables are currently growing or being planted.